 The leader of the scientific program of RadioAstron is Yury Kovalev.

 MOJAVEThe MOJAVE (Monitoring Of Jets in Active galactic nuclei with VLBA Experiments) project has the longest history of high-resolution observations of the kinematics of relativistic AGN jets.
 All results (calibrated images and visibilities as FITS files) are made publicly available on the project site immediately after reduction.

-Yury Kovalev is a member of the project.
+Yury Kovalev is the P.I. of the project.

 Fermi LAT collaborationThe Fermi observatory in low Earth orbit is dedicated to large-area observations at gamma-ray wavelengths.
 The telescope has a large field of view and performs a survey of the entire sky every day.

-Members of the Laboratory actively publish joint works with the NASA Fermi collaboration.
+Members of the Laboratory publish joint works with the NASA Fermi collaboration.

 Event Horizon TelescopeThe Event Horizon Telescope (EHT) is a large telescope array consisting of a global network of radio telescopes.
 The EHT project combines data from several very-long-baseline interferometry stations around Earth with angular resolution sufficient to observe objects the size of a supermassive black hole's event horizon.
 The project's observational targets include the two black holes with the largest angular diameter as observed from Earth: the black hole at the center of the supergiant elliptical galaxy Messier 87, and Sagittarius A* at the center of the Milky Way.

-The observational projects of the Laboratory are conducted with the aid of powerful telescopes, both earth- and space-based.
+The observational projects of the Laboratory are conducted with powerful telescopes, both ground- and space-based.
 The majority of observations are conducted in service mode.
 However, Laboratory members, including students and graduate students, also occasionally conduct visitor-mode observations.
 Some of the telescopes used are shown below.